sfeir-open-source/sfeir-school-github-action-dev/steps/40-reuse-lab1-maintainability/README.md

 # Lab 1

+Use reusable workflow and action to improve maintainability of a workflow.

-update the `testing-workflow.yml` file to bo more maintanable and easier to understand.
+Update the `testing-workflow.yml` file to bo more maintanable and easier to understand.
-This lab work with `pull_request`
+This lab work with `pull_request`.

 ## Tips